TaliaferroLab/LABRAT/README.md

 - pandas 1.0.3
 - statsmodels 0.10.2
 - scipy 1.3.1
-- salmon (not a python module, but installable using conda)
+- salmon 0.14 (not a python module, but installable using conda)

 A safe and easy way to install all of these would be to create a conda environment containing them.
 We have provided a configuration file that contains all the information needed to setup a LABRAT-ready environment.

+*Note:* The most recent version of [salmon](https://github.com/COMBINE-lab/salmon/releases) has changed the way that transcriptome indexes are made.
+LABRAT does not currently support these versions (salmon >= 1.0.0), but will in the future.

 ```
 conda env create -f labratenv.yml